erickvasm/java-algorithms/README.md

 ## InteliJ Setup

-1.Open the project in IntelliJ
+1. Open the project in IntelliJ
 2. In the project comboBox type, select "Course"
 3. And that's it!